 This program was established by the School of Science and Engineering at Tulane for local middle-school girls to foster interest in STEM.
 The O'Connor lab developed for the program a laboratory workshop entitled "Healthy Bones for Life: Your Stem Cells at Work."
 The workshop provides instruction on mesenchymal stem cells, their differentiation into bone, and the prevention of osteoporosis, which is prominent among older women.
 Girls perform experiments in groups of 3-4 supervised by the Prof. O'Connor and her research team in a one-hour workshop of 12 girls.

 Homecoming Laboratory Tours

-The O'Connor lab hosts four 30-minute tours in October during the School of Science and Engineering's Homecoming Open House for students, their families and alumni.
+The O'Connor lab hosts four 30-minute tours during the School of Science and Engineering's Homecoming Open House for students, their families and alumni.
 A total of 30-40 visitors learn about the PI's research through discussion and student demonstrations of stem cell culture and analysis.